True Christians Can Perform Miracles

 This is exactly what the disciple Peter did in Acts 3:2-8 detailed below.
 Peter who was already filled with the Holy Spirit, followed steps 1 and 3!

-Here's an example of human-nature not recognizing the miracle-performing moment even after witnessing Jesus' miracles in-person daily for months:
+Here's an example of human-nature not recognizing a miracle-moment even after witnessing Jesus' miracles in-person daily for months:

 John 6:5-7